SUSE/DeepSea/intro.md

 * **Stage 5 Removal**
 When hardware fails or is retired, remove the assigned functions and update the Ceph cluster accordingly.

-Consolidate the administrators decisions in a single location.
+Consolidate the administrator's decisions in a single location.
 The decisions revolve around cluster assignment, role assignment and profile assignment.

 * **Cluster assignment**
 Decide whether all servers in the Salt cluster are available for the Ceph cluster.